Amar Praner Priya

-Amar Praner Priya (আমার প্রাণের প্রিয়া) is a 2009 Dhallywood Bengali romantic comedy film directed by Zakir Hossain Raju.
-The film was released on September 20, 2009, on Eid ul-Fitr and went on to become a box-office success in Bangladesh, primarily noted for its soundtrack & choreography.
+Amar Praner Priya (আমার প্রাণের প্রিয়া) is a 2009 Dhallywood Bengali romantic comedy film directed by Jakir Hossain Raju.
+The film was released on 20 September 2009, on Eid-ul-Fitr and went on to become a box-office success in Bangladesh, primarily noted for its soundtrack & choreography.
 The film stars Shakib Khan, Mim and Misha Sawdagor, Prabir Mitra, Rehana Jolly, Khaleda Akter Kolpona and many more.
+The movie is a remake of Telugu language film Aatadista (2008).